Expert discusses HPC and benefits of moving data storage out of the city

 “It requires denser banks of computer resource to minimise latency and increase capacity, whilst minimising floorspace.
-In a data centre, optimising for this will happen by redesigning server racks, for example removing the need to have cooling slots between processing units, so more servers can then be fitted into a rack,” says McCulloch.
+In a data center, optimising for this will happen by redesigning server racks, for example removing the need to have cooling slots between processing units, so more servers can then be fitted into a rack,” says McCulloch.

-“Given the focus businesses are giving to advanced technologies like artificial intelligence and IoT, as well as the increasing reliance and frequency on crunching data to provide a competitive business edge, the data centre industry has no choice but to undergo a radical transformation,” says McCulloch.
+“Given the focus businesses are giving to advanced technologies like artificial intelligence and IoT, as well as the increasing reliance and frequency on crunching data to provide a competitive business edge, the data center industry has no choice but to undergo a radical transformation,” says McCulloch.